Skip to main content

 3 mentions Positive Neutral Negative

-• “Towards the end, grinding can get a bit tedious, despite the game having its heart in the right place.”
+• “Towards the end, grinding can get a bit tedious, although the game has its heart in the right place.”

 • “The gameplay is fairly simple, nothing too challenging, and can even be tedious sometimes.”